patricoferris/ocaml-sctp/README.md

 ocaml-sctp
 ----------

 Pure & Incomplete *Stream Control Transmission Protocol* (SCTP) in OCaml.
+Open-sourcing for the benefit of others.